 If I had clients who were celebrating their 25th wedding anniversary and could send me back in time to take photos of their wedding day, what would they tell me they really want photos of?
 That's basically what I'm thinking about while I'm working.
 That kid over there, she's married with kids of her own now.
 That grandparent or parent, they're not around any more.
 That friend by the bar, they moved and my clients haven't seen them in years.
 There are so many small moments and interactions during weddings that may not seem particularly meaningful while they're happening, but photos of those people and those moments could end up being priceless to my clients years and decades after I take them.

-Some of it is a bit depressing to think about, but it's how life is.
-Happiness is only real when it's shared and the people we share the best moments of our lives with are what make those moments what they are.
+Happiness is only real when it's shared, and the people we share the best moments of our lives with are the reason those moments are what they are.
 To me that's what weddings are all about.
 When else in anyones life will they get to have all of their family and friends in one place and all dressed up looking their best?
 So I go trigger happy taking photos of not just the bride and groom, but their guests as well.

 So yeah, in case you're wondering, that's my mindset while shooting a wedding.
 Time traveller.